Sunrise on Half Moon Bay by Robyn Carr

 However, as we all know, novels often have an arc.
 Characters have experiences, struggle, grow, learn and, if they are lucky, find themselves in a better place.
 As Justine’s marriage implodes and Addie tries to figure out what to do with her life, what will happen?
 At the end of the novel, will the sisters be closer and happier?
 (Readers will hope so).

 In following the Justine and Addie’s stories, Ms. Carr explores social issues including women who return to the workforce insecure after years away and men who face partner abuse.
 The author clearly wants her readers to know that there is help for those who suffer.
+She also wants toshare what makes for a good relationship in her estimation.

 This book is an easy read that fans of the author will welcome.
 The small town setting is very appealing.